Brandin Podziemski: Professional career

-The Golden State Warriors selected Podziemski with the nineteenth overall pick in the 2023 NBA draft, and on July 3, 2023, signed him to a contract.
+The Golden State Warriors selected Podziemski with the nineteenth overall pick in the 2023 NBA draft.
+On July 3, 2023, the Warriors signed him to a contract.
+Podziemski plays the guard position.

-On December 12, 2023, against the Phoenix Suns, Podziemski became the first Golden State Warriors rookie to have 20+ points, 10+ rebounds (11), and 5 or more assists in a single game since two-time NBA MVP Stephen Curry did so in the 2009–10 season.
-On December 16, 2023, Podziemski put up 19 points, five rebounds, five assists, three steals, and a career-high four three-pointers made in a 124–120 win over the Brooklyn Nets.
-On December 25, 2023, against the Denver Nuggets, Podziemski became the first rookie in NBA history to have 9+ rebounds, 6+ assists, 5+ steals, and 3+ three-pointers in a single game.
-(That evening, he had 13 points, 9 rebounds, 6 assists, and 5 steals on 57/75/100 splits.)
-On February 16, 2024, Podziemski played in the Panini Rising Stars tournament in Indianapolis for Team Pau.
+On December 12, 2023, against the Phoenix Suns, Podziemski became the first Golden State Warriors rookie to have 20 or more points, 10 or more rebounds (11), and five or more assists in a single game since two-time NBA MVP Stephen Curry did so in the 2009–10 season.
 On May 21, 2024, Podziemski was announced on the NBA all-rookie first team.
 Before the Olympic Games, he was drafted to the USA Select Team alongside his teammate Trayce Jackson-Davis.

-During Podziemski's rookie season, he led the NBA in total charge fouls drawn and charge fouls drawn per game.

-During the Warriors' 109–105 win over the Phoenix Suns, Podziemski suffered an abdominal injury in the second quarter, concurrently missing 12 straight games.
-He returned on January 23, recording 10 points and 4 rebounds in a blowout win against the Chicago Bulls.

-On February 5, 2025, Podziemski scored a career-high 29 points, along with 6 rebounds and 4 assists in a 131–128 loss to the Utah Jazz.
-On February 8, the NBA announced that Podziemski will play in their Rising Stars game as an injury replacement player for Cason Wallace.
-On February 23, Podziemski recorded 17 points along with a career-high 13 rebounds in a 126–102 win over the Dallas Mavericks, notching his first double-double of the season.
+On December 28, 2024, during the Warriors' 109–105 win over the Phoenix Suns, Podziemski suffered an abdominal injury in the second quarter.
+He missed 12 straight games due to the injury.
+Podziemski returned on January 23, 2025, recording 10 points and four rebounds in a blowout win against the Chicago Bulls.
+On February 5, 2025, Podziemski tallied a then career-high 29 points, along with six rebounds and four assists, in a 131–128 loss to the Utah Jazz.
+On February 8, the NBA announced that Podziemski would play in their Rising Stars game as an injury replacement player for Cason Wallace.
+On February 23, Podziemski recorded 17 points along with a then career-high 13 rebounds in a 126–102 win over the Dallas Mavericks, notching his first double-double of the season.
 On May 14, he scored a playoff career-high 28 points in a 121–110 closeout loss to the Minnesota Timberwolves in Game 5 of the Conference Semifinals.

 On May 28, 2025, Podziemski underwent a successful left wrist debridement surgery.
 On June 12, Podziemski underwent an additional surgery to repair a core muscle injury.
+On April 10, 2026, Podziemski recorded a career-high 30 points in a 124–118 loss to the Sacramento Kings.
+He appeared in all 82 games (starting 44) for Golden State during the 2025–26 season, averaging 19.6 points, 5.1 rebounds, and 3.7 assists.